tsandefer/intro-to-python/README.md

 ### FAQ:

-- WIFI: 'Galvanize Guest Platte` | Password: beapineapple
+- WIFI: 'GEvents` | Password: GEvents1644
 - Restrooms: Behind you down the hall to the right
 - Kitchen outside with Coffee,Tea, and Pizza!